kreteshq/kretes/README.md

 This background processing mechanism is integrated directly into PostgreSQL (it requires PostgreSQL 10 or higher).
 You may wonder why not use Redis or something similar.
 The answer is **simplicity**.
 Putting the job/task queues in a relational database is minimally less performant than Redis while providing a significant convenience for the application maintenance: there is less elements to install, manage and configure when running your application.

+Also, you can use SQL, a familiar interface to query about tasks & queues statuses instead of learning yet another domain specific language as, for example, in the case of Redis.
+Simplicity for the win.

 You can run the background processing mechanism using the `background` command:

 ```bash